benno0810/terminalDrawerPython/README.md

 - you must create a canvas board before drawing anything

-- all coordinates are not negative integers for the sake of simplixity
+- all coordinates cannot exceed the canvas, otherwise an error message will throw but application continue to run

+- for invalid command input, and error message will throw out but application continue to run

 - virtual z axis for rectangles and lines objects (I learnt it from computer graphic, it's called z-buffer)
   - only colors of largest z (min depth, cloest to the "camera") will be rendered on canvas